monteirok/mountain-mixology/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors

-- Your Name - Initial work

 ## 🙏 Acknowledgments

 - Images from Unsplash
 - Icons from Lucide
 - UI components inspired by shadcn/ui